unclecode/listen-cli/README.md

 - **YouTube URL Mode**: Download and transcribe audio from YouTube videos.
 - **Save YouTube Audio**: Optionally save the downloaded YouTube audio as an MP3 file.

+## 🎤 Speech-to-Text Engine

+You have two options for the speech-to-text engine:

+- **Groq**: A high-speed transcription service.
+You need to create a free account to use this service.
+Set the API token in your environment variables and call it "GROQ_API_TOKEN".
+Try it here https://console.groq.com/ 🚀
+- **Fast-Whisper**: An open-source model that you can run on your own server.
+I provide a Jupyter notebook that shows you how to set up the server on Google Colab. 🌟

 ## 🧑‍💻 Launch Your Own Transcription Server

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qYmdj6jYVcffO8IwGFSLjslg16YFQsYG#scrollTo=D7hEAnb2fqwN)